aakif100/aakif100/README.md

 <!--
 **aakif100/aakif100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you strted:

 - 🔭 I’m currently workin on ...
 - 🌱 I’m currently learning ...